-I was going through and pulling my expired coupons the other day and noticed I had several that I didn’t use.
-After doing a little research, I found this site that helps distribute coupons to Troops and their family.
+I was going through and pulling my expired coupons the other day and noticed I had several that I didn't use.
+After doing a little research, I found this site that helps Troops with expired coupons.

 Did you know?
 Military families can use expired manufacturer's coupons up to 6 months after the expiration date.
 Instead of recycling them, why not pass them along to families who can use them.
 Click on the image below and start today!

 Click on the link or follow the instructions below on how to contribute coupons. - I modified the PDF instructions below for your convenience.

 - Cut out the coupons.

 - Sort coupons into two piles by status:

 a.
 Expired.
 Not expired more than 2 months. (e.g. if today’s date is 3/1/2015, you would cut out coupons with an expiration date that is not older than 1/1/2015.)